Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - In less-populated provinces and territories, even slight changes in case numbers may result in substantial changes to rates.

 - Indicators such as positive mosquito pools and positive dead wild birds may not be reliable for assessing trends over time or an association with human cases.
-This is because sampling, test and trap methodologies have not been consistent over time or across jurisdictions.
+This is because specimen sampling, and test and trap methodologies have not been consistent over time or across jurisdictions.

 - For provinces and territories that conduct mosquito surveillance, they may have to subsample the number of mosquitoes identified from each trap as well as the number of pools tested.
 This means they may not be able to test all mosquitoes trapped to maintain an efficient and cost-effective program.